Spider-Woman (Jessica Drew): MC2

 In the MC2 reality, Jessica does not regain her powers after losing them.
 She marries and has a child Gerald (or Gerry for short).
 She learns that her radioactive blood caused Gerry to develop a crippling illness.
 She attempts to use the same genetic treatments her father gave her to save him.
 As Gerry "incubated" in a genetic accelerator, Jessica's husband blames her for Gerry's health and divorces her.

-When Gerry emerges from the genetic accelerator, Jessica learns that her son had gained spider-like powers (superhuman strength and agility as well as the ability to organically produce webs), but he still had his disease.
-Teenaged Gerry uses his powers to become Spider-Man, and has several run-ins with Spider-Girl (Spider-Man's daughter).
-He was pushing his body beyond its limits, and Jessica asks Spider-Man to convince her son to give up his "career" as Spider-Man.
-Peter Parker attempts to find someone capable of finding a cure to Gerry's disease, and apparently succeeds (at least that is suggested in the Spider-Girl series).
+When Gerry emerges from the genetic accelerator, Jessica learns that her son had gained spider-like powers (superhuman strength and agility as well as the ability to organically produce webs), but that his illness had not been cured.

 What If...?

-In What If...? #17, which is set during the events of Marvel Spotlight #32, Jessica succeeded in killing Nick Fury after the accidental death of Jared.
+An alternate universe version of Jessica Drew from Earth-79101 appears in What If...? #17.
+This version succeeded in killing Nick Fury after the accidental death of Jared.
 She escaped and came back to Hydra headquarters but was pursued by S.H.I.E.L.D.
 Agents led by agent Valentina Allegra de Fontaine.
-Spider-Woman (still known as Arachne) became a supervillain who wanted to know her real origin, just like Earth-616 version.
-Count Otto Vermis is still alive but captured by S.H.I.E.L.D. and Agent Val chase Arachne to get revenge for Fury's death.
-This parallel universe is known as Earth-79101.
+Spider-Woman (still known as Arachne) became a supervillain who wanted to know her real origin, just like the Earth-616 version.
+Otto Vermis is still alive but captured by S.H.I.E.L.D. and Agent Val chase Arachne to get revenge for Fury's death.

 Spider-Verse

-During the Spider-Verse storyline, the Earth-001 version of Jessica Drew is a servant of the Inheritors.
-She was sent to pick up the wine from Robbie Robertson's import company which is needed for the feast that the Inheritors will be having.
-Spider-Woman of Earth-616 met her counterpart while in Earth-001.
-She and Morlun are in relationship in which Bora describes her as "...one of Morlun's toys".
+An alternate universe version of Jessica Drew from Earth-001 appears in Spider-Verse.
+This version is a servant of the Inheritors and lover of Morlun.

 Ultimate Marvel

-The Ultimate Marvel incarnation of Jessica Drew (a composite character of Jessica and Ben Reilly), known as Spider-Woman primarily and the Black Widow for a time, as well as by the alias of Julia Carpenter, has been an agent of S.H.I.E.L.D., a member of the Ultimates and New Ultimates, and a supporting character for both Peter Parker and Miles Morales.
-A clone of the former with all of his memories and personality, they have heightened agility, strength, reflexes, a precognitive danger sense (spider sense), the ability to stick to walls, and organic webbing they can shoot from her fingertips.
+The Ultimate Marvel incarnation of Jessica Drew (a composite character of Jessica and Ben Reilly), known primarily as Spider-Woman and the Black Widow for a time, as well as by the alias of Julia Carpenter, has been an agent of S.H.I.E.L.D., a member of the Ultimates and New Ultimates, and a supporting character for both Peter Parker and Miles Morales.
+A clone of the former with all of his memories and personality, she has heightened agility, strength, reflexes, a precognitive danger sense (spider sense), the ability to stick to walls, and organic webbing she can shoot from her fingertips.

 In other media

 Television

-Jessica Drew / Spider-Woman appears in a self-titled television series from 1979 to 1980, voiced by Joan Van Ark.
+Jessica Drew / Spider-Woman appears in a self-titled television series, voiced by Joan Van Ark.